 The Spirit of Springer: The Real-Life Rescue of an Orphaned Orca

-This newly released book, by author Amanda Abler and illustrator Levi Hastings, details the real-life rescue of Springer, a northern resident orca found swimming alone in Puget Sound in 2002.
+This new-this-year book, by author Amanda Abler and illustrator Levi Hastings, details the real-life rescue of Springer, a northern resident orca found swimming alone in Puget Sound in 2002.
 The book immerses kids in the thrilling details of the heroic rescue and even follows up with Springer in the present.
 The extras about Springer’s orca family tree and the state of our resident orcas found in the bonus pages are… well, a true bonus.
-Order this book from a local store straight to your house or ask about curbside pick-up.

 The Elephants’ Guide to Hide-and-Seek

 Be the first on your block to pick up this witty debut book by Bellingham-based author, Kjersten Hayes, that hit stores in early April.
 Playful illustrations by Gladys Jose bring to life this sincere guide, put out by the Elephant Hobby and Sport League, aimed at helping elephants who haven’t mastered the art of hide-and-seek…yet.
 But with these helpful tips, our oversized friends will soon be hiding behind trees, under tables and in closets with the best of them.

 Find it on amazon, $16.99